RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 Once your basic computer is set up with the foundations noted, you are going to sign up with [Platform.sh](https://platform.sh/) as a hosting company.
 It offers several key things relative to this project.
 First, it is an experienced host of Drupal in a [container](https://code.visualstudio.com/docs/devcontainers/containers) type of environment; this includes the fact they offer a Drupal template with a good portion of what you need.
 Second, it already uses a GitOps capability that leverages basic [Git](../book/gitbasics.md) based commands for its [multi-environment](configatroot.md#drupal-environments) workflow plus concurrent code backup within a [Git Repository.](../book/gitbasics.md#git-repository)  Third, they are reasonably priced, especially in the way they offer development accounts at a substantial discount before you go live.  <font color=yellow> THE KEY THING YOU NEED TO PAY ATTENTION TO IS THE VERY SPECIFIC DRUPAL VERSION OF THE TEMPLATE YOU BRING DOWN TO START WITH!</font>

-You are going to mirror the host environment on your local machine with a [Lando](../book/lando.html) container; thus why you need [Lando installed, ideally Globally.]
-The Lando install should have been part of what you set up as the foundation for your basic machine.

 You need to be careful with the Git step in this quick start.  <font color=yellow> Don't do a "Git Init" on the project until instructed in the sequence below.</font>  What you are going to do is you will look at the [GitHub Repository for this Drupal CI/CD Project in the Composer.json file](https://github.com/RightsandWrongsgit/initial-test-of-platform-ci-with-lando/blob/main/composer.json) and look for a line under the 'require' section (typically near the top) for a line that says <font color=green>  "drupal/core-recommended": "^xx.x", </font>  and see what numbers are in the "xx.x".
 The plan is that those should match the Drupal version you grabbed from the Platform.sh template you loaded.
 If I am running behind the current Platform.sh template, drop me a note on GitHub to get my act together and update the GitHub repository.
 Basically, all you need to do is to [clone this GitHub Repository to your local machine where Lando will be able to run it](cloneandpull.md) in its container.